 New Energy Ventures

-Our plan to reduce emissions are innovate for the future.
+Our plan to reduce emissions and innovate for the future.

 CCUS – Our Carbon Capture, Utilization and Storage (CCUS) Development Program provides opportunity for natural gas to play a larger role in the clean energy future.
 CCUS reduces emissions by removing carbon dioxide from point sources and either adapts it for further beneficial use or stores it permanently underground.
 Williams already captures CO2 at some of our gas processing and treatment plants in some states.